syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-dotnet-cli.md

 <!-- markdownlint-disable MD024 -->

-# Getting started with Syncfusion Blazor Components in Blazor WebAssembly App using .NET Core CLI
+# Blazor WebAssembly App using .NET Core CLI

 This article provides a step-by-step introduction to configure Syncfusion Blazor setup, and also to build and run a simple Blazor WebAssembly application using the [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).